LinusKay/NoHunger/README.md

 # NoHunger
 A Minecraft Spigot plugin that disables hunger depletion.

+Commands:
+- /togglehunger - Toggle your hunger on/off

 Permissions:
-- nohunger.toggle
+- nohunger.toggle - Allows player to toggle their hunger.

+If player has permission to toggle, they will also receive a message displaying their hunger toggle status upon join.
+This can be disabled in config.yml.

-Messages can be edited, using standard colour codes, in config.yml
+All messages can be edited, using standard minecraft colour codes, in config.yml.